yongkanghe/Agentic-Marketing-Campaign-Generator/docs/ADR/ADR-004-local-database-design.md

 ## Context

-The Video Venture Launch platform requires persistent data storage for the MVP phase.
+The AI Marketing Campaign Post Generator platform requires persistent data storage for the MVP phase.
 The solution needs to be self-contained, easy to deploy locally, and scalable to cloud-based solutions in the future.
 We need to define the database schema, data structures, and storage strategy that aligns with our Agentic AI architecture and campaign management requirements.

 ## Decision